mahmoud/calver/entries/overview.md

 * **Modifier** - An optional text tag, such as "dev", "alpha", "beta", "rc1", and so on.

-The vast majority of modern software versions are composed of two or three numeric segments, plus the optional modifier.
+The vast majority of modern version identifiers are composed of two or three numeric segments, plus the optional modifier.
 Convention suggests that four-numeric-segment versions are discouraged.